Tohntobshi/apply_helper_tool/README.md

 click "Load unpacked" and choose root directory of the project

-click extesion icon when the jop page is open on linkedin, glassdoor or angel.co
+click extension icon when the jop page is open on linkedin, glassdoor or angel.co

 ## How to modify